 Being an active trail/endurance runner gives me a much greater appreciation of just how important running is in your life!

 When can I run after meniscus tear surgery?

-Runners start to whither if we can not run.
+Runners start to whither if we cannot run.
 I am one of you!
 I get it!
 But rushing back out onto the road is a recipe for a disaster if you return to running too soon.
-When a part of the meniscus is removed, the physics of how the knee works and the stress that certain parts of the knee are subject to changes significantly.
+When a part of the meniscus is removed, the physics of how the knee works and the stress that certain parts of the knee are subject to change significantly.